 Staying Involved After the Transition

 Transitioning into memory care does not stop on the day of the move.
-After moving a parent into senior memory care, it may take a while for your parent to adjust to their new environment and get used to the other residents and staff.
+After moving a parent to memory care, it may take a while for them to adjust to their new environment and get used to the other residents and staff.

-The staff at Buckner Retirement Services has extensive experience helping residents transition to their new environment, but the staff is no replacement for the familiarity of family around.
+The staff at Buckner Retirement Services has extensive experience helping residents transition to their new environment, but they are no replacement for the familiarity of family around.

 The best thing you can do is be present as much as possible during the first few weeks of the transition.
 Close family members should plan daily visits to ensure that your loved one doesn’t feel alone.
-Over time, they will become more comfortable with their environment, residents, and staff, but it can be gradual.
+Over time, they will gradually become more comfortable with their environment, residents, and staff

 Caring for a parent with dementia can sometimes be stressful and overwhelming.
 Transitioning to a memory care community can ensure that your parent gets the care they truly need and deserve.